wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_admin_logsRemoveCache.md

 ---
-title: eth:admin_logsRemoveCache \[POST\] {disallowed}
+title: admin_logsRemoveCache  {disallowed} - Ethereum
-description: Removes cache files for the specified range of blocks.
+description: Example code for the admin_logsRemoveCache  {disallowed} json-rpc method. Сomplete guide on how to use admin_logsRemoveCache  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters